aryawirasandi/crud-names/README.md

 # vuefire

-> A Simple Vue with firebase database
+> A Simple Vue CRUD with firebase database

+## example
+this example that have been finished to deploy

 ## Build Setup